bhaskarmaddala/DVC/readme.txt

 # cREATE Conda environment
     --> conda create --prefix ./env python=3.8 -y

+#Difference Between GIT , MLFLOW , DVC

+GIT: Source code Management i.e for code versioning

+MLFLOW : this is for Experimental Tracking , this will track artifacts, logs and parameter
+        we have UI for Mlflow
+        we can do model registry and model versioning

+DVC : This is for Data Versioning and Pipeline versioning

 # Purpose of dvc is to track the changes of Data Versioning and Pipeline versioning
 # Initilize DVC
    --> dvc init